– Det er noe med det å møte publikum igjen og kjenne varmen

 The well-known harpist has released two Christmas singles and is now touring to celebrate the double release.
-Under the name “Harpeklang i Vinternatt” she plays self-composed harmonious music as well as the Christmas tunes we know and love.
-Her beautifully composed music gives us the feeling of Christmas.
+Under the name «Harpeklang i Vinternatt» she plays self-composed music as well as the familiar Christmas tunes we love.
+Her beautifully composed music bring us into the moods of Christmas.

-She has a big following in Japan, her own rack at Tower Records in Japan, and 60.000 listeners on Spotify.
-Ellen Bødtker has a “different” harp career.
+She has a big fan base in Japan, her own rack at Tower Records in Tokyo, and 60.000 listeners on Spotify.
+Ellen Bødtker has a «different» harp career.

 She had been a freelance harpist for 15 years, mostly with Norwegian orchestras, and was touring with Oslo Philharmonic Orchestra in New York when it happened:

-– I was in the elevator with Elie Wiesel, who thanked me for the concert.
-At first, I was very happy and surprised, she’s a person I admire deeply.
-But then I became shameful, I couldn’t remember what we played.
-On a tour like this, where you play a new place every day you become mechanical about your playing, Ellen Bødtker explains.
+– I was in the elevator with Elie Wiesel, who thanked me for the tonights concert.
+At first, I was very happy and surprised, he’s a person I admire deeply.
+But then I became shameful, I couldn’t remember what we played!
+On a tour like this, where you play a new place and a new repertoire every day you become mechanical about your playing, Ellen Bødtker explains.

 She had been longing for something for a long time, but the experience in the elevator made her think: – What made me pursue a career in music?
 What did the composer want with this piece?
-And then it was clear to me, what I enjoyed was the creative part.
+And then it was clear to me, what I enjoyed was the creative part of the music life.

 Don’t get me wrong: I learned a lot by touring with Oslo Philharmonic Orchestra.
-But I wanted to work creatively with being a harpist – and be conscious of my Norwegian identity.
+But I wanted to work creatively with being a harpist – and be conscious of my Norwegian identity in my music.
 I wanted to work with Norwegian composers and develop other aspects of being a musician.
-I wanted to pursue a solo career, men not one that only focused on virtuosity.
+I wanted to pursue a solo career, but not one that only focused on virtuosity.

 «Harpeklang i Vinternatt» by Ellen Bødtker